Yunus Musah

+An alumnus of Arsenal's Hale End academy, Musah began his senior career with La Liga club Valencia in 2020 at age 17 after quickly rising through club's youth and reserve teams.
+With Valencia, he featured in 94 league appearances for the club.
+In June 2023 he signed with Serie A club AC Milan for €20 million ($21.9m) and won the 2025 Supercoppa Italiana.

 Born in the United States to Ghanaian parents, he grew up mostly in Italy and England.
-He was a youth international for England before committing to the United States in 2021.
+He was a youth international for England before debuting with the U.S. senior squad in 2020 and officially committing to the nation in 2021.
+Musah won the CONCACAF Nations League in 2021 and 2023, and named the 2022 U.S. Soccer Young Player of the Year.

 Club career

 Early career

-Musah was born in New York City while his Ghanaian mother was on vacation in the United States.
-His father is also Ghanaian.
-He moved to Italy after his birth, living in Castelfranco Veneto and later starting his career at Giorgione Calcio 2000.
-In 2012, at age nine, he moved to London and joined Arsenal's Academy.
-Arsenal U16 coach Trevor Bumstead stated Musah made an immediate impression; "As a player, he was ‘wow’.
-He’s got fantastic physical attributes and the drive and determination to go with that.
+Musah was born in New York City to Ghanaian parents when his mother was on vacation in the United States.
+After his birth, the family moved to Castelfranco Veneto, Italy, where he started his career at the local Giorgione Calcio 2000 team.
+In 2012, at age nine, he moved to London and joined Arsenal's academy whilst studying at Eastbury Community School in Barking.
+Arsenal U16 coach Trevor Bumstead stated Musah made an immediate impression; "As a player, he was 'wow'.
+He's got fantastic physical attributes and the drive and determination to go with that.
 He would play anywhere to get in the team but his favourite was as a central attacking midfield player."